chirgwin/Neighborhood-Map/README.md

 # Usage

 - Download the project.
-- Open index.html file in the browser to view the application
+- Open index.html file in the browser to view the application.
 - Click on the Show Listings button to view the markers of all the locations mentioned in the locations list and to hid the markers       click on Hide Listings button.
 - To draw a particular area to visit, click on Draw tools button.
 - By clicking on the marker, a street view of location will appear.